ArtificialZeng/OpenBuddy/README.md

 ## High-concurrency Inference using `vllm` in Linux + CUDA GPU environment

-Starting form v21, OpenBuddy models have their prompt formats defined in the `tokenizer_config.json` file, allowing for direct deployment using `vllm` to provide an OpenAI-compatible API service.
+Starting from v21, OpenBuddy models have their prompt formats defined in the `tokenizer_config.json` file, allowing for direct deployment using `vllm` to provide an OpenAI-compatible API service.

 For more information, please refer to the [vllm documentation](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html).